OpenLEADR/openleadr-python/docs/server.rst

 .. admonition:: Implementation Checklist

-    1. Create a handler that decides what to do with new registrations, based on their ``venID``.
+    1. Create a handler that decides what to do with new registrations, based on their registration info.

 The client will send a :ref:`oadrQueryRegistration` message.
 The server will respond with a :ref:`oadrCreatedPartyRegistration` message containing a list of its capabilities, notably the implemented OpenADR protocol versions and the available Transport Mechanisms (HTTP and/or XMPP).